 The new platform brings together Operational and Information technology within security operations for threat intelligence and anomaly detection.

-“Changes in devices and connections need to be detected rapidly, assessed for vulnerabilities, and addressed before the organization’s security erodes,” states ARC Advisory Group vice president, Sid Snitkin.
+“Changes in devices and connections need to be detected rapidly, assessed for vulnerabilities, and addressed before the organization’s security erodes,” says ARC Advisory Group VP, Sid Snitkin.
+The new platform:

-- Data Governance from Edge to Multi-Cloud: Integrated with Cisco’s industrial networking, Cisco Edge Intelligence simplifies the extraction of data at the network edge.
-It streamlines the data delivery to multi-cloud and on-prem destinations to improve the competitiveness of an organization and helping businesses better manage data throughout critical aspects of its life cycle from start to finish.
+Integrated with Cisco’s industrial networking, Cisco Edge Intelligence simplifies the extraction of data at the network edge.
+By streamlining data delivery to multi-cloud and on-premises destinations, the platform increases competitiveness and facilitates better data management.

 “Organizations need complete visibility into the most disparate of network environments in order to secure their industrial edge, lower the risk of cyber threats, and optimize industrial processes,” said Liz Centoni, Senior Vice President and General Manager, Cloud, Compute and IoT at Cisco.